Pitt-0401/0401-snake-game/README.md

 position.equals(position2); // = false
 ```

-`randomPosition()` generates a random position.
+`Position.randomPosition()` generates a random position.
 This is useful for the optional challenges.

 ### SnakeGame
 In `SnakeGame.java`, you neeed to implement the method that draws the snake's body: